|IFO Faculty for Agricultural Sciences and |

 To teach foreign students in a foreign country is as much a challenge as is being taught by a foreign professor.
 But it also is a very rewarding experience for both sides.

 At Osnabrück University of Applied Sciences, Internationalization at Home (or Campus Internationalization) is one of our most important goals.
 We want all our students to have the opportunity to make an intercultural experience during their studies, knowing that mobility is not everybody's choice.
-Therefore, we try to create as many opportunities for international visiting professors as possible.
+Therefore, we try to create as many opportunities for visiting professors from our international partner universities as possible.

 If you're interested in teaching with us, please let us know.
 There are opportunities for short term teaching projects, as well as semester exchanges with one of your colleagues from Osnabrück.